 Some important service initiatives to address screening and diagnosis training are ongoing, but there is a need for additional efforts.
 The AAP supports universal screening for ASD and provides training to pediatric providers through several formats (publications, webinars, and face-to-face conferences).
-Leadership Education in Neurodevelopmental and Related Disabilities (LEND), DBP?, and the University Centers of Excellence in Developmental Disabilities (UCEDDs) also provide training to practitioners from several healthcare disciplines.
+Programs such as the Leadership Education in Neurodevelopmental and Related Disabilities (LEND), the Developmental-Behavioral Pediatrics (DBP) Training Program, and the University Centers of Excellence in Developmental Disabilities (UCEDDs) also provide training to practitioners from several healthcare disciplines.
 Additional efforts are needed to increase availability of professional development and training opportunities that will help address unmet needs for early screening and diagnostic services, including access to care.
 Furthermore, there is a need for improved policies to facilitate the collaboration of community-based programs and social supports with professional services.